MLBZ521/jamf_RecoveryAgent/README.md

   * `jamf_RecoveryAgent.sh`
     * v1.1.0 = Added support to report a repair action was taken
     * v1.2.0 = Added logic to track how many repairs are performed for each repair action
+    * v1.3.0 = Added additional verbosity to identify which step triggered a manage and reenroll repair action (This would be recorded in the plist for the EA to report); Checking if an update to the Jamf binary is being performed and waiting for that to complete before running
   * `build_JamfRecoveryAgent.sh`
     * v1.1.0 = Added support to remove the JRA for situations where the device needs to be legitimately unmanaged and will not be wiped.  `setup_JamfRecoveryAgent.sh` expects either `Install` or `Uninstall` passed via Script Parameter 1.